Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Preliminaries

 \end{proof}

 While the Chernoff bound considers the sum of indicator random variables, we often have to deal with different functions of random variables.
 In this case tight bounds on the probability that the function deviates a lot from its expected value can be obtained using the method of bounded differences.
-Let $X_1, \dots, X_n \in \Omega$ be independent random variables.
-We say that a function $f \colon \Omega^{n} \rightarrow \mathbb{R}$ satisfies the \emph{bounded differences condition} if for all $i \in \{1, \dots, n\}$ there exists a $\Delta_i \ge 0$ such that
+Let $X_1, \dots, X_n$ be independent random variables taking values in a set $S$.
+We say that a function $f \colon S^{n} \rightarrow \mathbb{R}$ satisfies the \emph{bounded differences condition} if for all $i \in [n]$ there exists a $\Delta_i \ge 0$ such that

-for all $\boldsymbol{x}, \boldsymbol{x}' \in \Omega^{n}$ that differ only in the $i$-th component.
+for all $\boldsymbol{x}, \boldsymbol{x}' \in S^{n}$ that differ only in the $i$-th component.